CounterpartyXCP/Documentation/Introduction/about_xcp.md

 ### How was XCP launched?

-The supply of XCP was created in a process called 'proof-of-burn' that started January 2nd and ended February 3rd of 2014 (a total of 5000 Bitcoin blocks).
+The supply of XCP was created in a process called 'proof-of-burn' that lasted a total of 5000 Bitcoin blocks from January 2nd to February 3rd 2014).

 **During this period, anyone was able to exchange bitcoins for XCP automatically on a protocol level under the following conditions:**